 - Have less than 12 months of experience working as a licensed registered nurse

 If accepted into the Nurse Residency Program, residents are expected to attend at least 9 of the 10 sessions.

 Program cohorts start three or four times a year.
 You will only be eligible for the cohort designated for your hire date.
 Your hire date is the date you start your employment as a registered nurse at Mayo Clinic.

 |Cohorts and start dates may be changed or canceled without notice.

 ||Cohort start date

 ||Sept.
 3, 2015

-Please note that your employment status and employment start date are unaffected by your decision of whether or not to apply for the Nurse Residency Program and are unaffected by whether or not you are accepted into the program.
+Note: Your employment status and employment start date are unaffected by whether or not you participate in the program.